Words by Lula Criado

 How do you cope with creative desperation?

 Relax and walk around in town.
-Ideas and inspirations often pop when I don’t try too hard.
+Ideas and inspirations often pop up when I don’t try too hard.

 And one for the ride, when do you decide that enough is enough?